 - While Szechuan chicken is best paired with steamed rice, you can also opt for noodles to tame the spiciness.
 Also, brown or jasmine rice works well with it.

 - Make sure to stir fry the vegetables just enough for about 2-3 minutes and not overcook them.
-Otherwise, they will lose the crispiness to them.
+Otherwise, they will lose the crispiness of them.

-- This dish can last up to 5 days in the refrigerator as long as properly sealed and cooled down before storing.
+- This dish can last up to 5 days in the refrigerator as long as properly sealed and cooled down before storing it.
 You can make it in advance and just reheat when needed.

 - 3 tablespoons cornstarch